 Studies show that almonds are good for your heart, brain, complexion, colon, digestive system, cholesterol, and blood sugar.
 They also may help prevent cancer.

 So with all that good stuff that almonds do – almond flour must be good too, right?
 Yes, it is!
 In fact almond flour is 21% protein and 11% fiber.
+And yes, low in carbs!
 And it’s delicious, with a flavor and texture that adds not only moisture, but an extra dimension of taste to dishes it’s used in.

 How to Make Almond Flour Biscuits